clinicalml/omop-learn/docs/index.md

 ![Diagram of a Predictive Task Specification](https://i.imgur.com/P03wz6X.png) We define our end-of-life task as follows:

-> For each patient who is on Medicare, and is enrolled in an insurance plan for which we have claims data available for 95% of the days of calendar year 2016, and is alive as of March 31, 2017: predict if the patient will die during the interval of time between April 1, 2017 and September 31, 2017 using data including the drugs prescribed, procedures performed, conditions diagnosed and the medical specialties of the clinicians who cared for the patient during 2016.
+> For each patient who is over the age of 70 at prediction time, and is enrolled in an insurance plan for which we have claims data available for 95% of the days of calendar year 2016, and is alive as of March 31, 2017: predict if the patient will die during the interval of time between April 1, 2017 and September 31, 2017 using data including the drugs prescribed, procedures performed, conditions diagnosed and the medical specialties of the clinicians who cared for the patient during 2016.

 omop-learn splits the conversion of this natural language specification of a task to code into two natural steps.
 First, we define a **cohort** of patients, each of which has an outcome.
 Second, we generate **features** for each of these patients -- these two steps are kept independent of each other in omop-learn, allowing different cohorts or feature sets to very quickly be tested and evaluated.
 We explain how cohorts and features are initialized through the example of the end-of-life problem.
 #### 1.1 <a name="define_cohort"></a> Cohort Initialization